Connect with us

 How Can You Monitor Your Compliance?

-PCI DSS compliance can be a bit complicated, especially if you are unfamiliar with the task.
-Compliance management software can help you stay on top of any changes to the security requirements so that you can update your system right away.
+PCI DSS compliance can be complicated, especially if unfamiliar with the task.
+Compliance management software can help you stay on top of any changes to the security requirements so that you can update your system immediately.
 This software can analyze your system to detect any areas of non-compliance that you might have missed.

-You’ll be able to store past reports to help in the event of a compliance audit.
-The more data you can provide about your efforts to remain in compliance, the easier it will be to get through the audit without having to pay a non-compliance fine.
+You can store past reports to help during a compliance audit.
+The more data you can provide about your efforts to remain compliant, the easier it will be to get through the audit without paying a non-compliance fine.

-Here is another article on cloud security and why it’s important for all organizations.
+Here is another article on cloud security and its importance to all organizations.